Science from wall to wall - from proposal to publication.

-Managing scientific projects as well as project proposals is a common task for scientists as well as practitioner.
+Managing scientific projects as well as project proposals and developing them towards successful science is a common task for scientists as well as practitioner.
 In this course different approaches will be introduced and discussed.

 General Course News and Updates

 On Thursday 27th of June at 10am in room 0.004 (OKW 86) the following students will present their M.Sc. idea and their innovation lab outcome: Thesis idea presentation by Johni Miah:"Detecting and Assessing Ground Subsidence of Dhaka City, Bangladesh, using Synthetic...read more

 Our already published textbook on "Remote Sensing and GIS for Ecologists - using Open Source software" was very well perceived and we got very positive feedback.
 However, either an introduction or more advanced methods and data was asked for as well.
 Hence, we decided...read more

 Our next EAGLE summer dialogue to bring together all EAGLE students and lecturer, staff of our department and all colleagues from close and far away is slowly approaching.
 On June 28th we welcome again everybody to join us for the EAGLE summer event with two keynotes:...read more

 Congratulations to Julia Sauerbrey who successfully presented her M.Sc. thesis.
 Read more about her interesting research project.read more

 Application deadline for the winter term 2019 is approachingread more

 On Thursday, May 23rd, we will have a range of very interesting internship, innovation lab and M.Sc. idea presentations (10 am, OKW 86, room 0.004): Sebastian Buchelt (Internship Presentation): "Assessment of classification algorithms on the example of sea ice - why...read more